-A daring fusion of Baja and Cajun cuisine with fresh grilled shrimp, crispy slaw, and a spicy lime crema all ready in under 20 minutes!
+A daring fusion of fresh Baja and spicy Cajun cuisine these grilled shrimp tacos have it all!
+With succulent grilled shrimp, crispy slaw, and a spicy lime crema all ready in under 20 minutes!

 Truth.
 Tacos are my love language.
 I mean really, can one have a taco it not be a happy thing – no matter what the taco or filling is?
 But then when you have shrimp, it’s like the perfect happy bite every single time.